nikolai-cardinal/Payroll/docs/PBP_Calculation_Logic.md

     *   Count the total number of technicians assigned (`totalTechs`).
     *   Count the number of 'Lead' roles (`leadCount`).
     *   Count the number of 'Assistant' roles (`assistantCount`).
+    *   **Note:** All techs, including Class 1, are counted for role assignments and splits.
 6.  **Calculate PBP Split Percentages:**
     *   Based on `totalTechs`, `leadCount`, and `assistantCount`, determine the correct split scenario:
         *   **One-Man Job (`totalTechs` === 1):**